Disclosure: TheBestVPN is reader-supported. When you buy a VPN through links on our site, we may earn commissions. Learn more.

 2. Find these ‘free’ servers that are still relatively close to your starting location

-So it’s not just that these one-time speed tests were bad.
-It’s that based on a limited network, we can probably predict pretty slow speeds in the future, too.
+So it’s not just that these speed tests showed inconsistent performance.
+Based on a limited network, we can probably expect variable speeds in real-world usage too.

 BlackVPN works with Netflix